chaitanyav/blog/content/books.md

 - The Lost World: A Novel(Jurassic Park)
 - A Death in Tokyo by Keigo Higashino
 - Newcomer by Keigo Higashino
+- Real World by Natsuo Kirino
+- Rita Hayworth and Shawshank Redemption by Stephen King
+- Bullet Train by Kotoro Isaka
+- Three Assassins by Kotoro Isaka
 - The Final Curtain by Keigo Higashino :bookmark:
 - The Devotion of Suspect X by Keigo Higashino :bookmark:
 - Salvation of a Saint by Keigo Higashino :bookmark:
 - The Name of the Game is Kidnapping by Keigo Higashino :bookmark:
 - A Midsummer's Equation by Keigo Higashino :bookmark:
-- Bullet Train by Kotoro Isaka
-- Three Assassins by Kotoro Isaka
 - The Godfather by Mario Puzo :bookmark:
 - The Sicilian by Mario Puzo :bookmark:
 - Omerta by Mario Puzo :bookmark: